josefranciscomunozespinosa/rest-ejercicios/spring-boot-rest-service-with-swagger/README.md

         return studentRepository.findAll();
     }

+    /* try it with EntityModel instead of Resources and check the differences
     @GetMapping("/students/{id}")
     @ApiOperation(value = "Find student by id",
             notes = "Also returns a link to retrieve all students with rel - all-students")